qgis/qwc2-demo-app/README.md

 There are five main configuration files:

- * `js/appConfig.js`: This file configures which components and which map projections are compiled into the application bundle as well as the available locales.
+ * `js/appConfig.js`: This file configures which components and which map projections are compiled into the application bundle, the human readable labels for the EPSG codes as well as the available locales.
  Changing this file will require a re-deployment of the application.

  * `config.json`: This file controls the plugin configuration (whether they are enabled in desktop/mobile plus plugin specific configuration) and also stores